Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Day 60-100: The Integration Sprint

 By day 60, the urgent infrastructure is usually handled.
-Now comes the operational integration—standardising workflows, implementing platform methodologies, beginning technology training.
+Now comes the operational integration—standardising workflows, implementing platform methodologies, and beginning technology training.

 This is also when the first real friction emerges.
-Your way of doing things aligns with theirs, but they don't always do.
+Your way of doing things aligns with theirs, but they don't always align.
 Maybe you've always handled client communications one way, but the platform handles them differently.
 Maybe your filing system makes perfect sense to you, but doesn't fit their taxonomy.

-The hundred-day mark is significant because it's when platforms typically expect "stabilisation"—meaning the urgent fires are out, the basic systems are working, and the focus can shift from emergency response to value creation.
+Hundred-day mark is significant because it's when platforms typically expect "stabilisation"—meaning the urgent fires are out, the basic systems are working, and the focus can shift from emergency response to value creation.

 Whether you've actually reached stability depends on execution quality, not calendar time.